-For camping trips, volunteers are required to provide their own tent, sleeping bag, pad, and all personal gear if necessary.
-If you are providing indoor accommodations, please determine the number of available beds/cots and how they are situated.
-We will be requiring that volunteers bring their own linens.
+For camping trips, volunteers are required to provide their own tent, sleeping bag, pad, and all personal gear as necessary.
+If you are providing indoor accommodations, please determine the number of available beds/cots and how they are situated, and what volunteers should bring (sheets, pillows, towels, linens, etc.).